Best Sugar Cookie Recipe

 We’ve got a theme going on this week… Called The Best.

 I’m sharing tried-and-true recipes I’ve made dozens (even hundreds) of times, because I’ve never tasted anything better.
-Monday I posted the absolute best yeast roll recipe I’ve ever made, and today I’m sharing The BEST Sugar Cookie Recipe.
+Monday I posted the absolute best yeast roll recipe I’ve ever made, and today I’m sharing The BEST Sugar Cookie Recipe Ever.

-Learn How To Make The BEST Sugar Cookies With This Fun Recipe!
+Learn How To Make The BEST Sugar Cookies With This Fun & Easy Homemade Sugar Cookies Recipe!

-This is the end-all of sugar cookies, friends.
+Friends, this is the end-all of sugar cookies recipes.

 Better than your mom’s.